Elly2018/XanthusCore/docs/database/element/IPost.md

 ## Description

 A container store html message as content\
-and post data can be use in different scenario\
+and post data can be use in different scenario
-Check [here](./PostType.md) to see all the scenario

 ## Properties